tamara-nano/ducks4_wovar/README.md

 ## Anaylsis of individual read-subsets

 The DUCKS4-results makes it easy to directly select reads for individal subset for further mapping, optional methylation-calling and analysis.
-If further subsets of reads should be filtered and analyzed. a read-id.txt needs to be provided along the alignment .bam-file.
+If further subsets of reads should be filtered and analyzed. a read-id.txt needs to be provided along the .bam-file from which the reads should be filtered.

 **Note**: Subsetting reads are f.ex. necessary when 2 4qA alleles are present and the methylation status should be called.
 The tool can't distinguish two 4qA alleles.

-`docker run --rm -v "$(pwd)":/data --entrypoint python3 fshd_ducks4 /ducks4/DUCKS4_ID2bam2meth.py
+`docker run --rm -v "$(pwd)":/data --entrypoint python3 fshd_ducks4_wovar /ducks4/DUCKS4_ID2bam2meth.py
-  --txt /data/read-id.txt
+  --txt /data/read-id.txt \
-  --bam /data/sample.bam
+  --bam /data/sample.bam \
+  --ref /data/ref.bam \
-  --methyl
+  --methyl \
-  --region chr4:193540172-193543634`
+  --region chr4:193540172-193543634

 For showing more infos:

-`docker run -it --rm -v $(pwd):/data fshd_ducks4 python3 /ducks4/DUCKS4_ID2bam2meth.py --help`
+`docker run -it --rm -v $(pwd):/data fshd_ducks4_wovar python3 /ducks4/DUCKS4_ID2bam2meth.py --help`

 | **tags** | **Infos** |
 |:-----------------------------|:-----------------------------------------|